Home Alone: The Holiday Heist: Release

-Streaming

 In November 2020, Disney began to feature the original Home Alone trilogy on their streaming platform service Disney+ in celebration of the first film's 30th anniversary.
 The fourth and fifth installments were released on HBO Max and were added to Disney+ on December 17, 2021.

 Reception

-Critical response

 Home Alone: The Holiday Heist received mainly negative reviews, although it fared better than the previous installment in the series.
 Emily Ashby of Common Sense Media awarded the film 2 out of 5 stars, writing that although the film was a "predictable slapstick comedy", it "still delivers the laughs".